Friday, November 1, 2024

 how the sun moves during the year.

-Every day, the sun rises and waxes, getting higher and higher, until noonand then it wanes, descending toward the horizon.
+Every day, the sun rises and waxes, getting higher and higher,

 Most early cultures called noon Mid-day for that reason,